bhuwan-19/DataAnalysis/README.md

 - src

-    The source code with functionality to import the necessary information from the csv and excel file and process the data to calculate the integral and max/min value per day.
+    The source code with functionality to import the necessary information from the csv and excel file and process the data to calculate the integral and max/min value.

 - utils